Clyde- Wanda Mae Sams Winecoff, 90, passed away on Wednesday, January 2, 2019, after a 14 year fight against Alzheimer’s.

 Wanda is survived by three daughters, Mary Groh (Larry) of Memphis, Tennessee, Hannah Cabe (Dick) of Maggie Valley, and Elizabeth Enloe (Randy) from Rutherfordton; six grandchildren; Kristen and Katherine Cabe of New York City, Sarah Enloe Howell (Justin) and Rachel Enloe of Raleigh, Rebecca Groh of Fort Collins, Colorado, and George Groh of Nashville, Tennessee, two great grandchildren, Hayden and Paisley Howell of Raleigh; and a godson, Curtis Taylor of Spruce Pine.

 A memorial service will be held at 2:00 p.m. on Sunday, January 6, 2019 at Clyde Central United Methodist Church where she has been an active member for many years with the Reverend Roy F. Watkins and Reverend Chris Westmoreland officiating.
 The family will receive friends following the service in the fellowship hall.

 Memorials may be made to Clyde Central United Methodist Church, P.O.
 Box 8, Clyde, NC 28721 or Haywood Lodge, 251 Shelton Street, Waynesville, NC 28786.

 Wanda’s family would like to express their appreciation to the staff at Haywood Lodge for the exceptional care and love she received for the past nine months.

 The care of Mrs. Winecoff has been entrusted to Wells Funeral Homes and an online memorial register is available at “Obituaries” at www.wellsfuneralhome.com

-To send flowers to the family or plant a tree in memory of Wanda Mae (Sams) Winecoff, please visit our floral store.
+To send flowers to Wanda's family, please visit our floral store.